|

 The breastplates of fiery red, hyacinth blue and

-sulfur yellow of the horsemen equate to the breastplate
+sulphur yellow of the horsemen equate to the breastplate

 worn by the high priest.